FAQs

 Who are you?

-I’m an comic book illustrator and storyboard artist in Portland, Oregon.
+I’m a comic book illustrator and storyboard artist in Portland, Oregon.
 I was born in Pittsburgh, PA, and studied comic book art at the Joe Kubert School.
 I’ve been published by DC, Marvel, Dark Horse, Image, Carus, Oni, Dupuis and many others.
-I’ve worked on characters and properties like Batman, Superman, Hellboy, Star Trek, Road to Perdition, and GI Joe, but I’m best known as the artist of the graphic novel Whiteout and its Eisner-winning sequel.
-Whiteout was recently adapted by Warner Brothers as a movie starring Kate Beckinsale.
+I’ve worked on characters and properties like Batman, Superman, Hellboy, Star Trek and Road to Perdition, but I’m best known as the artist of the graphic novel Whiteout and its Eisner-winning sequel, Whiteout: Melt.
+Whiteout was adapted by Warner Brothers as a movie starring Kate Beckinsale.
 I’m a founding member of Periscope Studio, the largest studio of freelance comics and storyboard artists in North America.

 What’s your current project?